Agoric/documentation/main/ertp/api/purse.md

 Creates a deposit-only facet on the `purse`.
 This is an object you can give to other parties that lets them deposit `payments` to your  `purse` without being able to withdraw assets from or check the balance of the `purse`.
 This makes it a safe way to let other people send you `payments`.

+You can only deposit a `payment` into a deposit facet that's the same `brand` as the original `purse` takes.

 ```js
 const depositOnlyFacet = purse.makeDepositFacet();